jankaWIS/code2pharmacokinetics/README.md

 7. We only look at intensity and area, see notes below.

-#### Intensity and area measures
-At the moment, all possible combinations are exported -- that is intensity (max, mean) of the image and of the depo, area of non zero pixels of the image and of the depo.
-The depo is defined as anything above 200 after background+control signal subtraction.
-The value is arbitrary (although it comes from the fact that most of the remaining signal has values <100) and should be double checked.

 ### Mice localisation

 Rather then to try to localise mice based on their fluorescence (frg images), do it based on the bcg images (white light) and then based on their name.
 There are a few reasons for doing so: